208V vs. 240V: A Guide to Single-Phase and Three-Phase Power

 Understanding the 120/208V Wye System (Three-Phase)

-The 120/208V Wye configuration is a staple of commercial buildings.
-This three-phase Wye system is supplied by three high-voltage utility lines (Phase A, B, and C).
-The transformer secondary has three windings connected in a “Y” or “star” configuration, with the center point connected to ground and serving as the neutral.
+The 120/208V Wye configuration is a staple of many commercial buildings.
+This three-phase Wye system is supplied by three phases (A, B, and C).
+The transformer secondary windings are connected in a “Y” configuration, with the center point tied to ground and serving as the neutral.

 Practical Implications for Electricians